mhaserodt/SQL/CTEs Subqueries and Views.md

 | Erik Gudbranson  | Gudbranson | 32  | 222 | Erik Gudbranson  | Gudbranson | 74  | 78 |
 | David Ji?Ã­?ek   | Ji?Ã­?ek   | 20  | 189 | David Ji?Ã­?ek   | Ji?Ã­?ek   | 22  | 43 |

-Maybe we wnat to see the players' birth place (birth), penalty minutes (PIM), and points (PTS) Since we already have that temporary table defined, we just need to update our select statement.
+Maybe we want to see the players' birth place (birth), penalty minutes (PIM), and points (PTS) Since we already have that temporary table defined, we just need to update our select statement.

 	SELECT
 	    a.Player,
 	    a.Last,
 	    a.Birth,
 	    b.Player,
 	    b.Last,